Congregation Mikveh Israel: 44 N Fourth Street, 1976–present

 The creation of Independence National Historical Park was authorized in 1948 and established in 1956.
+In February 1953, early plans for the redevelopment of the historic area around Independence Hall proposed the inclusion of a replica of the original Mikveh Israel building along with a library and auditorium.

 The Jewish population along N Broad Street contracted in the years after World War II.
 The redevelopment of the blocks near Independence Hall presented an opportunity for the congregation to return to its original neighborhood which galvanized into local and national support.

 Members had pledged $250,000 by spring 1961 and Christ Church donated $1,000 to the building fund to support and welcome the synagogue's return.
 Mikveh Israel initially considered locations at 8th and Spruce Streets, 5th and Locust Streets, and near the Christ Church burial ground.
 Later that year the synagogue had selected the site behind the burial ground, north of Market Street and south of Arch Street.
 The project was led by synagogue president David Arona and then continued by his successor Daniel C. Cohen.

 Dr. Bernard J. Alpers, vice-president of the synagogue, persuaded his friend the Philadelphia architect Louis Kahn to plan the new synagogue building.
 Kahn produced ten designs for the building between 1961 and 1972.
 The Congregation decided that construction and maintenance costs would be too high and did not build Kahn's designs.